jacobtomlinson/website/content/posts/2024/2024-01-11-hugo-highlight-lines-in-codeblock/index.md

     main()
 ```

-To do this I just include a little extra information as part of my triple-backtick code-fence.
+To do this I included a little extra information as part of my triple-backtick code-fence.

 ````python {hl_lines=[1,10]}
 ```python {hl_lines=[5]}